sfeir-open-source/sfeir-school-github-action-dev/steps/10-syntax-lab1-action-input/README.md

 ## Remove the warnings

-- Add a required input to tell the cow what to say,
+- Add a required input to tell the cow what to say
-- Add an optional input to set the eyes of the cow (default to `oo`),
+- Add an optional input to set the eyes of the cow (default to `oo`)
-- Pass them as args to the docker image.
+- Pass them as args to the docker image

 ## Finish